 It is important to be aware that reducing your hours voluntarily can create problems with your benefits, including receiving a sanction.
 We strongly recommend talking to both your work coach and our single parent helpline before reducing your hours.

 While not always an option, you might consider if you could increase the amount of childcare you use.
 The learner support and care to learn schemes referenced above include financial elements to help with childcare costs, which may open up options you didn’t have before.
-It is also worth checking the website to check that you are making use of all of the free childcare you are entitled to.
+It is also worth checking Childcare Choices to check that you are making use of all of the free childcare you are entitled to.

-Our Single Parent Helpline provides support and expert advice on anything from dealing with a break-up to going back to work or sorting out child maintenance, benefit or tax credit issues.
+Our single parent helpline provides support and expert advice on anything from dealing with a break-up to going back to work or sorting out child maintenance, benefit or tax credit issues.
 Calls are both free and confidential, while our friendly advisers will talk through your options and send you useful information.